New Zealand to kill 150,000 cows to end bacterial disease

 Farming is vital to the economy in New Zealand, whose isolation has helped protect it from some diseases which affect herds elsewhere.

 Last July, Mycoplasma bovis was found in the country for the first time.
 Found in Europe and the U.S., the bacteria can cause cows to develop mastitis, pneumonia, arthritis and other diseases.
-The disease is not considered a threat to food safety, but does cause production losses on farms.
+They are not considered a threat to food safety, but do cause production losses on farms.

 Most Read Business Stories